codeequity/codeEquity/docs/ceManual.md

 GitHub, and both the repo and the project have been in active use for over a year now.

 Jessie starts by installing the CodeEquity App for GitHub, following the instructions in the CE Server portion of this manual.
-(XXX REVISIT XXX) Jessie then browses to www.codeequity.net, and signs up for CodeEquity.
-Part of this process involves reading and signing the equity agreement that all contributors to the BookShareFE project will sign, ensuring their fair share of provisional equity in this new CodeEquity project.
+(XXX REVISIT.
+Use actual bookshare project XXX) Jessie then browses to www.codeequity.net, and signs up for
+CodeEquity.
+Part of this process involves reading and signing the equity agreement that all contributors to the BookShareFE project will sign, ensuring their fair share of provisional equity in this new venture.

 While at CodeEquity.net, Jessie selects the `Convert BookShareFE` option.
 At this point, the CodeEquity website instructs the server to convert the BookShareFE project into a CodeEquity Project.
-This may take a few minutes.
 CE Server will initialize internal state (see the **Linkages** Section below), and enforce the 1:1 mapping rule between issues and cards in the new CodeEquity project by duplicating and renaming any issue that is pointed at by more than one card.
 The new issue names are identical to the original name, but with a random alpha-numeric string